• Skip to primary navigation

 So glad you asked.

-The word chantilly is just a fancy word for sweet whipped cream that is made with heavy cream, confectioners sugar, and vanilla extract.
+The word Chantilly is just a fancy word for sweet whipped cream that is made with heavy cream, confectioners sugar, and vanilla extract.
 The name comes from a place called Chantilly, France.
 I KNOW, so fancy!
 When we were learning ( and being tested on) different creams in Pastry school this was the only one I could remember for some reason.

-Some Chantilly cakes use classic chantilly cream to fill and frost their cakes but to to give the cake more structure and make the topping more stable we added mascarpone cheese to the recipe.
+Some Chantilly cakes use classic Chantilly cream to fill and frost their cakes but to to give the cake more structure and make the topping more stable we added mascarpone cheese to the recipe.

 Ingredients you need